mheap/nexmo-developer/_documentation/en/getting-started/overview.md

 ## Using the Nexmo CLI

 You can optionally perform many of the Dashboard tasks from the command line, using the Nexmo CLI.
 This is often quicker and also allows you to script these operations.

 The Nexmo CLI is written in Node.js and installed using the Node Package Manager (`npm`).
 The `README` in the [Nexmo CLI GitHub repo](https://github.com/Nexmo/nexmo-cli) shows you how to install and work with the Nexmo CLI.

+## Authentication

+When using the Vonage APIs your requests need to be [authenticated](/concepts/authentication).
+Typically this is done using [Basic Authentication](/concepts/authentication#basic-authentication) or [JWTs](/concepts/authentication#jwts).
+You can generate a suitable JWT using the Nexmo CLI, or our [online tool](/jwt).

 ## Experimenting with our APIs